shencangsheng/shencangsheng/README.md

 ### 💻 Portfolio

 - 🗄️ [EasyDB](https://github.com/shencangsheng/easy_db)
-  A fast, versatile SQL assistant for querying text files like a database, supporting CSV, NdJson, JSON, and Parquet formats seamlessly.
+  A fast, versatile SQL assistant that can treat multiple text files as a database for querying, seamlessly supporting CSV, NdJson, JSON, and Parquet formats.

 - 🔌 [Bedtools Postgres Plugins](https://github.com/shencangsheng/pg_bedtools_rs)
   A PostgreSQL plugin for bedtools, implemented in Rust.